What is fraud?

 - banning a person and/or provider from providing NDIS supports and services.

-We take these actions to safeguard NDIS participants from potential harm.
+We take these actions to safeguard NDIS participants from potential harm and to protect the integrity of the scheme.

 We also work closely with Taskforce partners to improve integrity and prevent fraud from occurring.
 This includes through building greater fraud detection and prevention measures to ensure that every dollar of NDIS funding is used for the benefit of people with disability.